 Find out more about Glowworm Caves Near Sydney.

-Yarrangobilly Caves are a wonderland of stalagmites, stalactites and cave corals.
-Located in Kosciuszko National Park, this spot is a bit further afield - about five and a half hours from Sydney - but well worth the road trip to discover this awesome underground world.
+Located in Kosciuszko National Park, Yarrangobilly Caves are a bit further afield - about 5 and a half hours from Sydney - but well worth the road trip to discover this awesome underground world.
 It is a wonderful spot for a family weekend and you can even stay at Yarrangobilly Caves House!
 There are six caves in the region, and three are lit and open for exploration.
 Take a guided underground tour of the spectacular Jersey Cave or Jillabenan Cave and witness their impressive delicate structures.
 The largest cave, South Glory Cave has automated feature lights that assist you through a self-guided tour, perfect for taking the time to investigate the incredible formations.

 Once you’ve emerged from the caves, take a short walk to the Yarrangobilly Caves Thermal Pool - a geothermal highlight that fed by natural springs.
 The pool stays at a constantly-warm 27 degrees - even in winter, surrounded by snow!
 Don’t forget your swimmers so you can soak in this magical, steamy pool.
 It gently overflows like a waterfall into a smaller wading pool for kids to splash around in.
 There is a picnic area by the pool and several walking tracks around the caves to take in the striking natural surrounds.

 4. Wombeyan Caves, Wombeyan Karst Conservation Reserve

 Wombeyan Caves is an easy drive 2 and a half hours south from Sydney and a local hotspot.
 With an expansive cave network, there is so much to explore, you might want to camp out for a night or two at the site’s well-serviced camping grounds.